-16. The following special conditions shall apply to this Easement Agreement:
+- 16. The following special conditions shall apply to this Easement Agreement: - a.
+Well construction per well will not exceed one hundred eighty days without the written consent of the Managing Agency. - b.

-b.
 If fencing is needed, GRANTEE shall install and maintain fencing at GRANTEE'S sole cost and expense.
 Fencing shall not exceed eight feet in height.
 GRANTEE shall provide to GRANTOR and Managing Agency a set of keys to all fence gates.

-c.
-GRANTOR or Managing Agency shall not physically disturb the well casings or covers (water meter boxes) in any way without prior approval from GRANTEE.
+- c.
+GRANTOR or Managing Agency shall not physically disturb the well casings or covers (water meter boxes) in any way without prior approval from GRANTEE. - d.

-- d.
 Prior to entering the Easement Area, GRANTEE shall contact the Managing Agency. - e.
 GRANTEE'S use of the Easement Area shall not interfere with the operations of the Managing Agency.